bhankymyk/Quiz-app-/README.md

 # Quiz-app-
-It a quiz question for programmer
+It a quiz question for frontend developer